OUR COMMITMENT TO RESPONSIBLY PRODUCED PRODUCTS

 WORLD GOLD COUNCIL’S (WGC) CONFLICT-FREE GOLD STANDARD (CFGS)

 The WGC’s Conflict-Free Gold Standard creates a framework for assurance that the production of gold by a company does not contribute to unlawful armed conflict or human rights abuses.
-Although Eldorado’s operations are not located in conflict-affected areas, we adopted the CFGS in 2013 and can therefore provide assurance that the gold we produce does not cause, support or benefit armed conflict or contribute to human rights abuses or breaches of international humanitarian law.
+Although our operations are not located in conflict-affected areas, we adopted the CFGS in 2013 and can therefore provide assurance that the gold we produce does not cause, support or benefit armed conflict or contribute to human rights abuses or breaches of international humanitarian law.
 This commitment is reinforced in our Human Rights Policy and in SIMS.
 Our annual Conflict-Free Gold Report confirms Eldorado’s gold-producing operations do not contribute to conflict.

 OTHER SUSTAINABILITY PILLARS